The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Discussion

-While the inferences from the \texttt{bvapec} model are comparable to (if not more accurate on average than) the rest, the model, by design, ignores the presence of multi-phase gas.
+However, the \texttt{bvapec} model, by design, ignores the presence of multi-phase gas and cannot provide us any insights on the distribution of temperatures present in the ICM.
 Attempting to rectify this with the inclusion of another single-temperature component, in the form of the double \texttt{bvapec} model, does not improve the accuracy of the inferences on average (i.e. across the studied cluster sample) and actually returns a much larger fraction of clusters with very large inference errors on the ICM effective temperature, with biases in both directions.

 The \texttt{bvgadem} and \texttt{bvlognorm} assume a Normal and Log-Normal distribution of temperatures, respectively, hence allowing a more complete description of the properties and diversity of the gas at the centre of clusters.
 For this reason, they return somewhat more frequently successful fits than the double \texttt{bvapec} model.
 And for the same reason, we argue that they should be prioritized, especially when attempting to study complex phenomena such as the effects of AGN feedback on the ICM, which could impact different gas phases differently \citep[as is the case in the TNG model, see e.g. ][]{Truong24}.
 However, on average, the \texttt{bvgadem} and \texttt{bvlognorm} models do not necessarily return more accurate inferences of the ICM effective temperature and average Fe abundance.
 And, as shown, they too slightly albeit systematically underestimate the bulk properties of the ICM that is actually located close to the cluster centre.